--Gasoline prices continue to hold at $2.84 a gallon, national average.
+-Gasoline prices are up to $2.63 a gallon, national average.

 BOEING 777 FEARS

 -United Airlines is temporarily removing 24 of its Boeing 777 jets from service after United Flight 328 bound for Honolulu made an emergency landing at Denver International Airport shortly after takeoff on Saturday afternoon after its right engine failed.
 United shares are up slightly in the premarket, Boeing shares are down 4 percent and that's playing a key role in dragging stock futures down this morning.

 -U.K. Prime Minister Boris Johnson is set to announce later today how and when lockdown restrictions will start to be lifted in England.

 -Britain’s GlaxoSmithKline and France’s Sanofi have started a new clinical trial of their protein-based COVID-19 vaccine candidate.
 GSK shares are up slightly in London market trading, Sanofi shares are down slightly in Paris market trading.